bryzle/devops-take-home/README.md

      - `DOCKER_HUB_USERNAME`: Your Docker Hub username.
      - `DOCKER_HUB_ACCESS_TOKEN`: A Docker Hub access token.

-2. **Kubernetes Setup:**
+2. **Terraform Setup:**
-   - Install `kubectl`, the Kubernetes command-line tool, to interact with your cluster.
-   - Set up a Kubernetes cluster using Minikube or a cloud provider like GKE, EKS, or AKS.
+   - Ensure you have an AWS account and set up AWS credentials as GitHub secrets:
+     - `AWS_ACCESS_KEY_ID`: Your AWS access key ID.
+     - `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key.
+     - `TF_API_TOKEN`: Terraform API token for authentication.

-3. **Deploying to Kubernetes:**
+3. **Deploying with Terraform:**
-   - Once your Kubernetes cluster is set up and `kubectl` is configured to connect to it, deploy the application using:
-     ```bash
-     kubectl apply -f k8s/deployment.yaml
-     ```
+   - The Terraform configuration is located in `terraform/main.tf`.
+It provisions an EC2 instance and runs the Docker container.

 4. **Trigger the Pipeline:**
    - Push changes to the `main` branch to trigger the CI/CD pipeline.

 ## Infrastructure Configuration

-The Kubernetes deployment configuration is located in `k8s/deployment.yaml`.
-It defines the deployment strategy and container specifications.
+The Terraform configuration is located in `terraform/main.tf`.
+It defines the infrastructure setup and deployment strategy.